 First-generation students who are not Regents' Scholarship recipients are invited to apply for participation in Ignite.
 Ignite offers peer mentoring, a weekly seminar, professional guidance and monthly activities as well as participation in the Constellation Living-Learning Program.
-For information on LAUNCH's other scholarship-based learning communities, please visit http://launch.tamu.edu/Learning-Communities.
+For information on the Office for Student Success' First-Generation Learning Communities, please visit http://studentsuccess.tamu.edu/First-Generation/First-Generation-Learning-Communities/.

 Undergraduate Studies’ units have modified services available to students enrolled via distance education, at branch campuses, or at other instructional locations.